langchain-ai/langgraph/docs/docs/concepts/low_level.md

 ## Checkpointer

-LangGraph has a built-in persistence layer, implemented through [checkpointers][https://github.com/langchain-ai/langgraph/blob/main/libs/checkpoint/].
+LangGraph has a built-in persistence layer, implemented through [checkpointers][basecheckpointsaver].
 When you use a checkpointer with a graph, you can interact with the state of that graph.
 When you use a checkpointer with a graph, you can interact with and manage the graph's state.
 The checkpointer saves a _checkpoint_ of the graph state at every super-step, enabling several powerful capabilities:

 First, checkpointers facilitate [human-in-the-loop workflows](agentic_concepts.md#human-in-the-loop) workflows by allowing humans to inspect, interrupt, and approve steps.Checkpointers are needed for these workflows as the human has to be able to view the state of a graph at any point in time, and the graph has to be to resume execution after the human has made any updates to the state.